-We took a winter day trip to Western Massachusetts to visit the Norman Rockwell Museum in Stockbridge MA.
+We took a day trip to Western Massachusetts to visit the Norman Rockwell Museum in Stockbridge MA.
 Just over two hours from Boston, the museum holds the world’s largest collection of original Norman Rockwell art.
-It is home to hundreds of the artist’s original paintings, including the famous Norman Rockwell self-portrait (“Triple Self-Portrait”), the “Four Freedoms,” and “The Runaway.”
-In addition, the museum showcases the complete Rockwell series of Saturday Evening Post covers, Rockwell memorabilia, and more.
+It is home to hundreds of the artist’s original paintings, This includes the famous Norman Rockwell self-portrait (“Triple Self-Portrait”), the “Four Freedoms,” and “The Runaway.”
+In addition, the museum showcases the complete Rockwell series of Saturday Evening Post covers and Rockwell memorabilia.

 As a family of “creatives” who love art and adventures, we needed little persuasion to make this quick road trip to The Berkshires.
 Here are the top 10 reasons we love the Norman Rockwell Museum in Stockbridge Mass.:

 Norman Rockwell (1894-1978) was an American painter, illustrator, and author whose art captured everyday life in America.
 His painting style was often humorous with elements of caricature.
 Other times, his art portrayed conflicting political views within American culture on civil rights and poverty.

 Many of his pieces appeared on the covers of the weekly magazine, The Saturday Evening Post.
 The public loved Norman Rockwell’s artistic depiction of small-town life and Americana scenes.

 Rockwell worked in oil on linen canvas or wood panel.
 His art received limited acceptance by art critics and peers, some of whom thought his work was over-sentimental and commercial.
 In addition, they criticized Rockwell’s use of photographic subjects as a reference.

 However, Norman Rockwell had an ability to translate his social observations into figurative and narrative.
 His art communicates important messages which achieved enduring broad appeal.